Barbaras Timeline

 2480 West Medford Ave1 Alvin Falk ironworker

-• Wilhelmina moves back to West Medford with son-in-law, Herman Gutknecht, and his wife, Emma Wilke.
+• Wilhelmina moves back to West Medford with the Gutknechts, this time a couple doors away from her old house.
 She dies 28 Sep 1905

 • Charles moves one street over

-2478 West Medford Ave2 Wilhelmina Wilke widow of Albert
+2478 West Medford Ave2 Wilhelmina (Greffin) Wilke widow of Albert

 Herman Gutknecht foreman